Vikasjha56/Holi-Color-Production-Inventory-Analytics-Dashboard-Power-BI-/README.md

 ##### Feedback & Collaboration
 Your feedback is welcome !
 If you'd like to collaborate on similar projects or discuss data analysis opportunities, feel free to reach out.
-###### ⭐powerbi , manufacturing-dashboard , production-analytics , inventory-management,wastage-analysis, machine-tracking, labour-tracking, data-visualization, holi-color-industry
+###### ⭐ powerbi , manufacturing-dashboard , production-analytics , inventory-management,wastage-analysis, machine-tracking, labour-tracking, data-visualization, holi-color-industry